 Then at the top of the Settings page, you’ll see the From Email and From Name options.
-You can skip both of these settings, as these things will be overridden by the settings within your Outlook account (eventually, you’ll notice that both these fields end up disabled).
+We recommended you check the From Email box and skip the from name, as this is overridden by the settings within your Outlook account.

 Next, we recommend checking the optional Return Path checkbox to Set the return-path to match the From Email.
 With this enabled, you’ll receive an email if any messages bounce as a result of issues with the recipient’s email.

 Now, you’ll need to scroll down to the Mailer section and select the Outlook option.

 And now that you’ve picked the Outlook mailer, you’ll see a new section appear titled Outlook.

 To get the info needed for this section, you’ll need to set up a web application within a Microsoft Azure account.
 We’ll show you exactly what to do next.

 Be sure to keep these WP Mail SMTP settings open in a separate tab or window, because you’ll return to that page shortly to paste in all that info.

 In order to continue the setup process, you’ll need to have a Microsoft Azure account.